Bernese Mountain Dog CC Awards

 Welcome to the section where we detail and give some summary analysis to all the CCs that have been won by Bernese in the UK and also give dates and judges of forthcoming appointments when available.

 An individual dog requires 3 Challenge Certificates (from three different judges) to become a Champion.
-Every dog in the lists accessible from this page who has three or more CCs will be a UK Champion and their name will often be recorded in red on most pedigrees.
+Every dog in the lists accessible from this page who has three or more CCs will be a UK Champion and their name will sometimes be recorded in red on traditional pedigrees.

-The chance to win one of these Certificates is the main reason why Championship shows garner much bigger entries than Open shows.
-They actually take the form of a card certificate with Kennel Club green trimmings signed by the judge and are often referred to as ‘tickets’ by the show fraternity – hence you will hear talk of the ‘dog ticket’ or ‘bitch ticket’ as well as ‘CC’.
-Just to be technically correct, the CC is not valid until it is confirmed by the Kennel Club and owner is sent a certificate from the KC.
+The chance to win one of these Challenge Certificates is the main reason why Championship shows garner much bigger entries than Open shows.
+On the day they actually take the form of a small card certificate, signed by the judge and are often referred to as ‘tickets’ by the show fraternity – hence you will probably hear talk of the ‘dog ticket’ or ‘bitch ticket’ more often than using the term ‘CC’.
+Just to be technically correct, the CC is not completely valid until it is confirmed by the Kennel Club and the owner is sent a full certificate from the KC.
 This also applies to the award of the title of Champion, it is not truly valid until the KC have confirmed it.

 Several lists featuring dogs, bitches, kennels and judges can be accessed from the links below but firstly, here is a simple year by year breakdown of the numbers of all the BMD Challenge Certificates issued to date from the first CCs in 1977.